-Mukachevo (also spelled Mukacheve) is a city located in Zakarpattia region of Ukraine.
-It is an important industrial and cultural center of the region standing on the Latoritsya River.
+Mukachevo or Mukacheve is a city located in Zakarpattia region of Ukraine.
+It is an important industrial and cultural center of the region, standing on the Latoritsya River.

 In the 16th century, Mukachevo became the part of Transylvania Principality.
-In 1646, first gymnasium was established there.
+In 1646, the first gymnasium was opened.

-The town came under control of Austria as part of the Kingdom of Hungary at the end of the 18th century.
-It was made a fortress of the Habsburg Monarchy.
+The town came under control of Austria as the part of the Kingdom of Hungary at the end of the 18th century.
+It was made a fortress-town of the Habsburg Monarchy.
 During 1796-1897, Mukachevo castle was an all-European political prison.

 More Historical Facts…

-In 1944, Jewish population of the city was deported to concentration camps of Nazi Germany.
+In 1944, the Jewish population of the city was deported to concentration camps of Nazi Germany.

-Mukachevo was then the only town in Hungary with a Jewish majority until 1944, when all the Jews were deported to Auschwitz by the Eichmann Commando.
-The Hungarian Jewish community was the last Jewish community in Europe to be subjected to deportation.
+Before it, Mukachevo was the only town in Hungary with a Jewish majority.
+The Hungarian Jewish community was the last one in Europe to be subjected to deportation.

 The Red Army forces captured Carpathian Ruthenia region at the end of 1944.
 The territory became the part of the Soviet Union.